edac713/Image-To-Website/webDEV v2.md

 ## STEP 4 Iterative Refinement Process
 - You are tasked with continuously looping through steps 1-3.
-- Each iteration involves refining the code & adapting to the additional requests from the USER.
+- Each iteration involves refining/fixing the code & adapting to the additional requests from the USER.
 - Your ultimate goal is to achieve the closest possible alignment with the original image, striving for perfection in each replication cycle.

 # HTML TAGS